caseyjohn47/flask-dream-journal/README.md

 Worked on submitting new entries for the dream journal.
 I am now able to submit a new entry using the form.
 I did this using material from chapter 6 of the tutorial (Profile Page and Avatars).

+SESSION FIVE (11/1)

+Finished functionality allowing the user to delete and edit notes.
+I learned how to do this using multiple online resources rather than the Flask Mega Tutorial.
+This was interesting to learn how to manipulate the database using different methods in the routes.db.

 TO DO:

 - Add comments detailing the project
 - Style the application.
 It looks ugly right now
-- Add a profile page with more features
+- Add a profile page with more features?
-- Allow user to edit and delete notes